-As announced to the Australian Stock Exchange (ASX) on 19 August 2020, the Company advised shareholders that it is currently undertaking a review of its investments within the group.
-As part of that review it has appointed external advisors to assist with both potential divestment and or acquisition growth opportunities.
+As announced to the Australian Stock Exchange (ASX) on 19 August 2020, the Company advised shareholders that it is undertaking a review of its investments within the group.
+As part of that review it has appointed advisors to assist with both potential divestment and or acquisition growth opportunities.
+This process remains on-going throughout 2022 and the Board will update shareholders of any material changes as a result of this process.